Quick Chilli con Carne

 - Peel and grate the garlic (or use a garlic press).

 - Drain and rinse the kidney beans in a sieve.

 - Place a pan over medium-high heat (without oil).

-- Add the bell pepper to the pan (with a drizzle of oil if necessary).
-Stir and cook for 2 mins.
+- Add the garlic and bell pepper to the pan (with a drizzle of oil if necessary).

-- Add the kidney beans and 75ml water (double for 4p) and bring to the boil.
+- Add the beef stock powder and 75ml water (double for 4p).
+Bring to the boil.

 - Lower heat to medium and simmer until the sauce is nice and thick, 8-10 mins.
 Stir occasionally to prevent sticking.
 IMPORTANT: Mince is cooked when no longer pink in the middle.

-- Fluff up the cumin rice and share between bowls.
+- Fluff up the rice with a fork and share between bowls.

-- Serve the chilli con carne on top of the rice and finish with a sprinkling of cheese and chilli.
+- Serve the chilli con carne on top of the rice and finish with a sprinkling of cheese.